threelittlemonkeys/lstm-crf-pytorch/sentence-classification/README.md

 ...
 ```

 2. Optionally you may choose to run `block-tokenize.py` to tokenize documents into blocks of sizes L1, L2, L3, ... .
+Please note that duplicate blocks will be removed by this script.

 ```
 python3 block-tokenize.py L1,L2,L3 train.raw